k2on/remote-cli/README.md

 powershell (Invoke-WebRequest your.url).content | cmd
 ```

-> **NOTE**: If there is a shorter way to do this please create an issue and let me know.
+> **NOTE**: If there is a shorter way to do this please create an issue and let me know!

 ### CLI Files